-The Yellow-Naped Parrot, commonly known as Yellow-Naped Amazon, is scientifically termed as Amazona Auropalliata, and it is a type of Amazon parrot.
-It belongs to Psittacoidea family and Amazona genus.
+The Yellow-Naped Parrot, commonly known as Yellow-Naped Amazon, is scientifically termed Amazona Auropalliata, and it is a type of Amazon parrot.
+It belongs to the Psittacoidea family and the Amazona genus.
 The excellent talking ability and widespread availability have made this bird popular as a good companion bird.
 It also has the ability to mimic human speech and other sounds of the surroundings.
 It is endemic to Central America and the southern regions of Mexico.
-Illegal trading of the small ones and vanishing of the forests has led to the decrease in the population of these birds.
+Illegal trading of the small ones and the vanishing of the forests has led to a decrease in the population of these birds.

 These birds are very peculiar in their looks, and can be easily distinguished by their characteristic yellow shade around the nape of the neck.
 It has a green stout body and a black beak.
 There are some yellow feathers near the neck and on the head, but predominantly it is a green colored bird.
 The tail is green with a band of reddish and dark green color in the middle of the under portion.
 Usually they love to fly, but in captivity, they tend to get obese.
 The growing obesity is apparent on its breasts, which also increases their weight.
 Amazons grow about 12 to 15 inches and attain an average weight of 480 to 680 g.
 They have a life expectancy of 50 years.’